Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 \subsection{The Phenomenon - Influence of Motivation on RE-related activities}

 In our study, the phenomenon we were investigating was ``the influence of motivation on RE-related activities".
-The findings highlighted the importance of having motivated software practitioners and how they influence RE-related activities and the overall software project.
-A number of factors were identified as motivating/ demotivating factors that influence practitioners' motivation when involved in RE-related activities, and these factors and their impact on RE can vary based on the different contexts they are involved in.
+The findings highlighted the importance of having motivated software practitioners, how they influence RE-related activities and the overall software project.
+Several factors were identified as motivating/ demotivating factors that influence practitioners' motivation when involved in RE-related activities, varying based on their diverse contexts.
 For example:\\ \emph{\faCommentsO ``Motivation is always related to the work I do, what type of work, the project I am doing, when I see it is beneficial for the people, I get motivated.
 And I tend to contribute to the project more.
-I tend to carefully gather all the requirements, I don't want anything to be missed.
-Maybe it's because I am into health sector projects"} - Lead Business Analyst (INT11).\\ \emph{\faCommentsO ``For me, my motivation keeps changing based on the team I work with, the people I interact with, working on what I am good at, and of course my personal development.
-So these keep changing and it is difficult to find the perfect situation every time.
-There are no 100\% motivated or 100\% demotivated situations.
-However, when I am dealing with clients, I want to have a motivated environment, because that definitely affects how I deal with them to collect requirements"} - Business Analyst \& Project Manager (INT02).\\ Apart from the project domain, one of the predominant factors that impact practitioners' motivation, we identified a set of factors that motivation is influenced by when involved in RE-related activities.
-These include individual, team, customer, technical factors and etc. These factors have a considerable impact on RE-related activities, and their influence results in various strategies and consequences used to handle motivation.
+I tend to carefully gather all the requirements, I don't want anything to be missed. "} - Lead Business Analyst (INT11).\\ \emph{\faCommentsO ``For me, my motivation keeps changing based on the team I work with, the people I interact with, working on what I am good at, and of course my personal development.
+So these keep changing and it is difficult to find the perfect situation every time. "} - Business Analyst \& Project Manager (INT02).\\ Related to our phenomenon, we identified a set of factors that motivation is influenced by when involved in RE-related activities.
+These factors have a considerable impact on RE-related activities, and their influence results in various strategies and consequences used to handle motivation.